PearPony/PearPony/README.md

 ## Hiya! / Cześć! / Привет! 👋
 I'm interested in computers, websites, operating systems and various other things.
+I like working with HTML+CSS, JavaScript and C++.

 Check out my [repositories](https://github.com/mewostick?tab=repositories) if you're interested in Microsoft Windows tweaking, simple scripts and perhaps some website stuff!